MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-intro.md

 ## Choosing a team-based approach to change

 We all know that change can be hard.
 People are hard-wired to stick to the status quo even when it is undesirable.
 However, behavior change doesn’t have to be overwhelming.
 The key is to keep change as simple as possible and focus on a few small daily habits.
-Research led by Rob Cross, Professor of Global Business at Babson College, shows that typically doing just four or five things differently can enable people to reclaim 18 to 24% of their collaborative time (Reclaiming Your Day).
+Research led by Rob Cross, Professor of Global Business at Babson College, shows that typically doing just four or five things differently can enable people to reclaim 18 to 24% of their collaborative time (see [Reclaiming Your Day](https://www.robcross.org/wp-content/uploads/2017/10/reducing-collaborative-overload-how-efficient-collaborators-reclaim-time-connected-commons.pdf)).

 The results of individual change efforts are magnified when people commit to changing together as a group since people tend to behave as others do.
 Professor Sandy Pentland, who directs the MIT Connection Science and Human Dynamics labs, has said that collective intelligence builds when one person shows enthusiasm, recruits others, and the group begins to work together.
 “Just hearing something said rarely results in change in behavior.
 They’re just words.
 When we see people in our peer group play with an idea, our behavior changes.”
 (The Culture Code, by Daniel Coyle Pg __).

-In The Power of Habit, Charles Duhigg writes, “The evidence is clear: if you want to change a habit, you must find an alternative routine, and your odds of success go up dramatically when you commit to changing as part of a group.”
-(The Power of Habit)
+In [The Power of Habit](http://charlesduhigg.com/additional-resources/), Charles Duhigg writes, “The evidence is clear: if you want to change a habit, you must find an alternative routine, and your odds of success go up dramatically when you commit to changing as part of a group.”

 # Conditions for program success

-## What's needed to successfully run a MyAnalytics Habit Change Program

 Before you get started, it is important to make sure you set yourself up for success.
 The following program components are critical for the success of any change program: